Here are answers to some frequently asked questions about soft tissue sarcoma.

 The person is not comfortable with the suggested treatment

-There is more than one way to treat the cancer
+There is more than 1 way to treat the cancer

 The person did not see a cancer expert when the cancer was first found